Khaaz/AxonCore/README.md

 # AxonCore
-Bot framework that handles a custom Client, Commands and Events.
+Discord Bot framework that handles a custom Client, Commands and Events.
-Built on top of Eris lib, it allows you to easily create a customizable bot thanks to all options it allows.
+Built on top of [Eris library](https://github.com/abalabahaha/eris), it allows you to easily create a customizable bot thanks to all its options.
-This framework was made to be simple to setup, simple to use, but entirely customizable yet light and efficient.
+This framework was made to be simple to setup, simple to use, but yet entirely customizable and efficient.
-This framework is built to use a DataBase in purpose to use all it functionality.
-It natively support MongoDB, but it is possible to use a JSON Database if necessary.
+This framework is built to use a DataBase in purpose to benefits all its functionality.
+It natively supports MongoDB, but it is possible to use an alternate JSON Database if necessary.

 ## Features:

-  - **Client**: separate the Eris CLient and a main client that caches Modules, guildConfigs, DB schemas...
+  - **Client**: separate the Eris client and a main client that caches Modules, guildConfigs, DB schemas...
   - **Modular**: a module host his own commands and events.
-  - **Command** Handler: create a command easily with a lot of options and customization
+  - **Command Handler**: create a command easily with a lot of options and customization.
-  - **Event** Handler: create an event easily, split events per module, allow
+  - **Event Handler**: create an event easily, split events per module, allow.
-  - **GuildConfig**: natively support guildConfig (prefix, moderators, enabled/disabled modules/comands/events)
+  - **GuildConfig**: natively support guildConfig (prefix, moderators, enabled/disabled modules/comands/events).
-  - **Utility**: useful shortcuts and utility functions
+  - **Utility**: useful shortcuts and utility functions.
-  - **Resolver**: built in Resolver that can be replaced if needed
+  - **Resolver**: built-in Resolver that can be replaced if needed.
-  - **Error** Handling: clean and complete error handling
+  - **Error Handling**: clean and complete error handling.
-  - **Logging**: colorful and custom logging
+  - **Logging**: colorful and custom logging.
   - **Customizable**: customize easily error messages, help command, bot staff...

 ## Documentation: